shroomify-it/docker-deploy_radicale-agendav-lldap/README.md

 https://github.com/shroomify-it/docker-deploy_radicale-agendav-lldap/blob/345a0925a721b021513b15f1c2dbd3229aefb657/radicaleconfig/config#L30

 ## Note about comments in the docker-compose.yml
-I use traefik as a reverse proxy, I commented out the related traefik entries.
+I use traefik as a reverse proxy but I commented out the related traefik entries.

 ## One last thing before running docker-compose up
 Don't forget to change all the CHANGEME to your desired environment settings.
 Change the domain "example.domain.com" too.